 - A child or youth who is a ward of the juvenile court pursuant to a petition filed under WIC Section 602 who is either living at home or has been ordered to be placed in a corrective or rehabilitative facility but has not been ordered to be removed from his or her home into a foster care placement pursuant to WIC Section 727.4(d).

-What is a Foster ID?
-(Posted 08-July-2014)
+What is a Foster ID and a Case ID?
+(Revised 08-Jan-2018)

-LEAs may conduct local matches with their county welfare departments, in which student enrollment data from their student information systems is matched with data in CWS/CMS.
-The California Department of Social Services (CDSS) and the CDE will communicate to county welfare departments, county offices of education, and LEAs, the categories of youth in CWS/CMS that should be used for local matching processes.
+LEAs may conduct local matches with their county welfare departments (CWDs), in which student enrollment data from their student information systems is matched with data in CWS/CMS.
+The CDSS and the CDE communicate to CWDs, COEs, and LEAs, the categories of youth in CWS/CMS that should be used for local matching processes.

-- Foster ID
+- Foster ID (10-digit)

 - Case Start Date